EAMIRorg/Squidbox-web-editor/README.md

    autostartMacOS = true
    ```
 3) Restart the Arduino Cloud Agent so the changes apply.
-4) Plug in the SquidBox via USB.
+4) Plug in the Squidbox via USB.
 5) Open the app (`npm run dev`) and reload until the port shows under “Connected Devices.”
 If prompted by Chrome, allow serial access.

 If the agent isn’t trusted yet, visit `https://localhost:8991/info` once to allow the local certificate, then reload the app.